voosaa/slimmeroutes/env.setup.md

-# Environment Variables Setup for DriveWise
+# Environment Variables Setup for SlimmeRoutes

-This document explains how to set up environment variables for the DriveWise application.
+This document explains how to set up environment variables for the SlimmeRoutes application.

 ## Required Environment Variables